mozilla/foresight/landscape/inclusive-creation.md

 ## Signals of the Future
 * [EmpowHER](https://www.mindglowinc.com/)
-A project that came out of Mozilla’s XR Studio 2018, seeks to empower women through self-defense training.
+<br>A project that came out of Mozilla’s XR Studio 2018, seeks to empower women through self-defense training.
 * [The Orkney Cloud Project](orkneycloud.org)
-Mozilla Research Grant funded project demonstrating how a community-led approach could work to providing data services at the edge.
+<br>Mozilla Research Grant funded project demonstrating how a community-led approach could work to providing data services at the edge.
 * [Adaptive Xbox controller](https://news.microsoft.com/stories/xbox-adaptive-controller/)
-Microsoft announces its release in May 2018, making gaming more accessible for people with all different types of disabilities.
+<br>Microsoft announces its release in May 2018, making gaming more accessible for people with all different types of disabilities.

 ## Research Questions
 1. How can Mozilla incorporate inclusive design at all levels of the product development life cycle?